As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Keep the larger grains for making foot scrubs.

 Brown sugar is my favorite for making sugar scrubs.
-It gives the scrub a delicious smell but because brown sugar is typically quite coarse, I mix it with superfine sugar to use in the scrub.
+It gives the scrub a delicious smell but because brown sugar is typically quite coarse, I grind it down a little bit – not too much, to use in the scrub.
+Remember, you want smaller grains, not sugar powder.

 Alternatives to sugar – If for whatever reason, you do not want to use sugar, you can use oatmeal or almond meal instead.
 Both of these are soft and gentle and make excellent face scrubs.